A semi-infinite matrix analysis of the BFKL equation: Matrix representation of the sl(2) spin chain Hamiltonian

-From a more mathematical point of view, it is likely that a link can be found between the matrix representation of the sl(2) Hamiltonian here unveiled and the work of Adler and Van Moerbeke in~\cite{Adler}, where it was investigated how the discrete sinh-Gordon equation leads to the Toeplitz 2-Toda lattice.
+Let us conclude with some possible connections to other works like that in~\cite{Shuvaev:2006br} where an expression as in Eq.~(\ref{eqn-q}) was found with $\varphi$ corresponding there to the distribution of soft photons in a charged source, with no relation to high energy scattering in the Regge limit or the BFKL equation.
+A similar analysis can be applied in that context.
+From a more formal point of view, it is likely that a link can be found between the matrix representation of the sl(2) Hamiltonian here unveiled and the work in~\cite{Adler}, where it was investigated how the discrete sinh-Gordon equation leads to the Toeplitz 2-Toda lattice.
 This new lattice has $\tau$-functions which are annihilated by operators living in a SL(2,$\mathbb{Z}$) subalgebra of the Virasoro algebra, and have a very similar structure to Eq.~(\ref{Ston}) if the harmonic weights $1/n$ are identified with time variables in the IR/UV directions.
 It is on these time variables where the Virasoro operators act.

-To conclude, it is noteworthy that in~\cite{Bellucci:2004qr} a coherent state representation for the Hamiltonian of the spin chain with sl(2) symmetry was derived.
+Finally, in~\cite{Bellucci:2004qr} a coherent state representation for the Hamiltonian of the spin chain with sl(2) symmetry was derived.
 The action of the Hamiltonian on the coherent states $\vec{n}_1, \vec{n}_2$ then reads

 with $\vec{n}_{1,2}$ living on a two-dimensional hyperboloid for sl(2).
-It will be interesting to study the relation with the Eq.~(\ref{HNG}) derived in this work.
+It will be interesting to study the relation of this work with the results here presented.